 Be collected; he who breaks away soon loses the graces he as acquired.
 A full drawer is always closed.

-Download a PDF of Kolbe’s Rules for Life
+Download a PDF of St. Maximilian Kolbe’s Rules for Life

 Print these out and put them somewhere you will see them.
 Pick one each day to practice throughout the day.
 Download here.

-Want a great reminder of the example of Maximillian?
+Want a great reminder of the example of Maximilian?
 We’ve designed a shirt, inspired by this great Saint.